-Well Being 360: Through investments of more than $450,000 since 2016, this Trinity Health/Saint Francis initiative has helped launch the NHTAC; start a diabetes prevention program at the YMCA; improve healthy food access through the North End Farmers Market, Knox’s urban farming initiative, and the Cooking Matters nutrition training program; reduce gun violence by expanding the crisis response team at Hartford Communities That Care; and prevent opioid deaths by partnering with Greater Hartford Harm Reduction Coalition to increase access to naloxone.
+Well Being 360: Through investments nationally of more than $450,000 since 2016, this Trinity Health initiative at the local Saint Francis Hospital provided critical funding to launch the NHTAC; start a diabetes prevention program at the North End YMCA; improve healthy food access through the North End Farmers Market, Knox’s urban farming initiative, and the Cooking Matters nutrition training program; reduce gun violence by expanding the crisis response team at Hartford Communities That Care; and prevent opioid deaths by partnering with Greater Hartford Harm Reduction Coalition to increase access to naloxone.

 In addition, Saint Francis is integrating a social determinants of health assessment and referral process in its safety net clinics in collaboration with Catholic Charities to help patients improve social factors needed for good health and wellbeing.